Wunkolo/Intriman/README.md

 ## Usage

+CMake generation should automatically download `data-latest.xml` from Intel.
-Download `https://software.intel.com/sites/landingpage/IntrinsicsGuide/files/data-latest.xml` and simply drag and drop this file onto the executable, or put `data-latest.xml` as the first argument, and the documentation files will be generated( default output directory is `./docs/` relative to the executable path )
+Otherwise, download the file from `https://software.intel.com/sites/landingpage/IntrinsicsGuide/files/data-latest.xml` and simply drag and drop this file onto the executable, or put `data-latest.xml` as the first argument(`Intriman data-latest.xml`), and the documentation files will be generated( default output directory is `./docs/` relative to the executable path )

 ![](https://i.imgur.com/YwGg9y0.png)